yiling-chen/flickr-cropping-dataset/README.md

 ## Download the dataset

 1. Clone the repository to your local disk.
-2. Under a command line termincal, run the following commands to get the images with cropping annotations:
+2. Under a command line terminal, run the following commands to get the images with cropping annotations:
 ```bash
 $ cd scripts/
 $ python download_images.py -w 4